Here are some simple communication adjustments we can make to help ease frustration and foster trust.

 When a toddler feels understood, he senses the empathy behind our limits and corrections.
 He still resists, cries and complains, but at the end of the day, he knows we are with him, always in his corner.
 These first years will define our relationship for many years to come.

-I share lots more about toddlers in my new book, Elevating Child Care: A Guide to Respectful Parenting
+I share much more about connecting with toddlers in my new book:

 I LOVE your comments and questions.
 Please add them here...